brillout/wildcard-api/readme.md

 ~~~

 That's all Wildcard does:
-It makes functions defined on the server "callable" in the browser.
+it makes functions defined on the server "callable" in the browser.
 Nothing more, nothing less.

-How you retrieve/mutate data is up to you and
+How you retrieve/mutate data is up to you.
-you can use any NoSQL/SQL/ORM query.
+For example, you can use any NoSQL/SQL/ORM query:
-For example:

 ~~~js
 const endpoints = require('wildcard-api');